-The training simulators are extremely valuable training tools, which contribute to the safe operation of the refinery.
-They are used to train operators of all grades, helping them develop their skills, expand their knowledge and improve performance through constant repetition and reminder.
+The training simulators are extremely valuable training tools, and are used to train operators of all grades, helping them develop their skills, expand their knowledge and improve performance through constant repetition.
 There are simulators in the Catalytic Cracking Unit, the Hydrogen Cracking Unit and the new Atmospheric Distillation Unit.